-Bartolo Colon has been around the block a few times.
-The professional baseball player’s 21-year career has spanned six presidential terms, survived questionable early-2000s fashion trends (e.g. trucker hats, frosted lip gloss) and lasted longer than Turner Field, the ballpark for the Atlanta Braves from 1997-2016.
-He’s about to be 45 years old, is much heavier than his 285-pound listed weight and averages a mediocre 86-87 miles per hour on his pitch velocity.
+Colon’s 21-year career spanned six presidential terms, survived questionable early-2000s fashion trends (e.g. trucker hats, frosted lip gloss, vests of many kinds, capris, and UGGs), and lasted longer than Turner Field, the ballpark for the Atlanta Braves from 1997-2016.

-Believe it or not, the answers contain several lessons for today’s digital marketers.
+Believe it or not, the answers contain several lessons for the digital agencies of today.

 1. Money Isn’t Everything